2 Part Course |

 • Discounted gift trusts

-Part 1 introduces delegates to the main types of UK trust and their associated tax issues.
+Part 1 of this Taxation of Trusts course introduces delegates to the main types of UK trusts and their associated tax issues.
 No previous knowledge of trusts or UK tax is necessary.
-The course will be valuable to those with limited experience of trusts and individuals needing a refresher in this area.
-Differences between English and Scottish law are covered where appropriate.
+Training will benefit those with limited experience and those requiring a refresher in this area.
+The differences between English and Scottish law are covered in sessions where appropriate.

-Part 2 builds on the participants' basic knowledge of UK tax and trusts and explores more complex areas.
-The latter includes various scenarios where trusts can be used in tax planning.
-Trust taxation courses contain some short case studies, demonstrating the practicalities involved as well as several numerical examples.
+Part 2 builds on the delegates' basic knowledge of UK tax and trusts by investigating more complex areas.
+This includes various scenarios where trusts can be used in tax planning.

-Those without a good working knowledge of both trusts and UK tax should attend Part 1 of the course before moving on to Part 2.
+Those without a good working knowledge of both trusts and UK tax should attend Part 1 of the course before Part 2.

 • Well-spoken and easy to follow.
 Kept on topic and easy to understand.